 Certified ServSafe Food Handlers receive bigger paychecks ($46K per year) than those without credentials.
 Servsafe food manager certifications also rank high on the pay scale, with expected average earnings of about $45K annually.
 Employees who have a B.A. in Bachelor of Arts and Science (BASc) make the most here, hauling in around $69K per year.

 The highest-paying skill to have may be Team Leadership; employees who claim proficiency also report a higher average salary of $72K annually.
 A skill that is commonly seen around here is Operations Management; just under one-fifth deem it necessary for work.
 Key skills also include Customer Service, Event Planning, and Sales Management.

 Benefits and Perks

-Only a fifth of employees at Omni Hotels Corporation enjoy paid vacation time, and just one in seven employees can take sick leave.
-The larger part of respondents participate in a 401(k) program.
-A fair number of survey participants report having health insurance, and a majority of workers report having dental coverage.
-Privileges also include relocation expenses, tuition reimbursement, a company cell phone, and life insurance.
+Paid time off is in short supply here, with only one in five workers receiving paid vacation and one in seven workers receiving paid sick days.
+A majority of employees participate in a 401(k) program.
+A fair number of employees have health insurance, and benefits for a majority of workers also include dental insurance.
+Privileges also include relocation expenses, tuition reimbursement, a subsidized cell phone, and life insurance.